ogait001/academic-profile/_posts/2026-08-06-the-one-argument-at-five-scales-en.md

 <br><br>

-*A capstone essay in the Gaitan Topology · Feast of the Transfiguration of the Lord*
+*A capstone essay in the Gaitan Topology*

+*Feast of the Transfiguration of the Lord*

 ## Table of Contents